jameshughes89/cs102/src/site/asn3.rst

 with your tests.
 Each method has a name that tells you what the test should do.
 You are to complete all these methods.
 As a starting point, look at the ``DfsMazeSolverTest`` class provided in assignment 2.

-Having complete tests should help you debug issues you may have in your ``AStarMazeSolver`` class.
+Having complete tests should help you debug your ``AStarMazeSolver`` class.

 Part 5 --- Putting it Together